Abrinca/arx-docker-template/README.md

 Open https://localhost/, ignore the self-signed certificate, and you should see the welcome page!

-## Create superuser
+## Open a terminal in the container

-In a seperate terminal, run
+In a seperate terminal, run:

 ```bash
 # open terminal in docker-container